 Its name translates to "where there is ulu material," referring to the copper used to make semi-circular Inuit knives called ulus.

-And like many remote Inuit communities, Uluhaktok is famous for art.
+And like many remote Inuit communities, Ulukhaktok is famous for art.
 Don't leave this community without picking up an art print, a pair of sealskin mittens or other traditional Inuit crafts like a tea cosy or doll.